The Red Tail Squadron

 Tuskegee airmen - Red Tails - Red Tail Squadron - Fighting 99th - 99th Pursuit Squadron

 On the 19th of March 1941, the 99th Pursuit Squadron was activated at Chanute Field.
-Shortly after its creation, First Lady Eleanor Roosevelt visited the newly formed squadron, and did what no-one could have expected...as they watched the First Lady climb into a WACO biplane with an African American instructor Alfred “Chief” Anderson.
+Shortly after its creation, First Lady Eleanor Roosevelt visited the newly formed squadron and did what no one could have expected...as they watched the First Lady climb into a WACO biplane with an African American instructor Alfred “Chief” Anderson.

 As the WACO returned to the field after a short flight, the First Lady proclaimed to her pilot, “Well, you can fly all right”

 Logic would dictate that you can't engage enemy aircraft where there are none, let alone shoot one down.
-An obvious action by the higher ups, and it worked...The statistical absence of enemy aircraft kills incited criticism from those opposed to the squadrons existence; Congressional hearings were held on this perceived failure, with the aim of permanently disbanding the squadron.
+An obvious action by the higher-ups, and it worked...The statistical absence of enemy aircraft kills incited criticism from those opposed to the squadrons existence.
+Congressional hearings were held on this perceived failure, with the aim of permanently disbanding the squadron.

-Finally, against the efforts of all those who viciously opposed the idea of coloured pilots... in February 1944, the all-black 332nd Fighter Group were deployed with the 100th, 301st and 302nd to mainland Italy, along with the 99th Fighter Squadron at Ramitelli Airfield.
+Finally, against the efforts of all those who viciously opposed the idea of coloured pilots... in February 1944, the all-black 332nd Fighter Group was deployed with the 100th, 301st and 302nd to mainland Italy, along with the 99th Fighter Squadron at Ramitelli Airfield.

-On the ground, coloured pilots would remain what they were always thought to be...a lesser people.
+On the ground, coloured pilots would remain what they were always thought to be...lesser people.
 Still facing segregation and prejudice, a black pilot would have less respect than a captured Nazi pilot.
-Yet they persevered, and chose to fight, and protect those that did not care for them.
+Yet they persevered and chose to fight and protect those that did not care for them.
 There was nowhere on the ground that would have allowed escape from this reality, but in the air, this reality was taking a different shape.
-When faced with the continuous vicious onslaught of enemy fighters, and the subsequent loss of airmen that did not make it home...the bomber crews quickly grew to love of the sight of "little friends" forming off their wings, and thier unmistakable tails.
+When faced with the continuous vicious onslaught of enemy fighters, and the subsequent loss of airmen that did not make it home...the bomber crews quickly grew to love of the sight of "little friends" forming off their wings, and their unmistakable tails.

 Although untrue that the 99th never lost a bomber, the reality is not much less impressive.
 In the total escort missions flown by the coloured pilots of the Red Tails…only 26 bombers were lost to enemy aircraft while under their watch.

-By wars end, the Tuskegee Airmen had been awarded a combined one hundred and fifty Distinguished Flying Crosses, fourteen Bronze Stars, Seven hundred and forty four Air Medals, Eight Purple Hearts, three Distinguished Unit Citations and one Silver Star.
+By wars end, the Tuskegee Airmen had been awarded a combined one hundred and fifty Distinguished Flying Crosses, fourteen Bronze Stars, Seven hundred and forty-four Air Medals, Eight Purple Hearts, three Distinguished Unit Citations and one Silver Star.

 The 332nd combat records will forever stand as a monument to the professionalism, dedication and bravery of its crews…for the Tuskegee Airmen to achieve all they have in spite of their own country’s racial intolerance and the obstacles placed before them by their own military, is a testament to all who flew with the crimson tails